dgraph-io/dgraph/wiki/content/deploy/index.md

 kops delete cluster ${NAME} --yes
 ```

-### Replicated Cluster
+### HA Cluster Setup Using Kubernetes

-In this setup, we are going to deploy 1 Zero node and 3 Server nodes.
+This setup allows you to run 3 Dgraph Servers and 3 Zero Servers.
 We start Zero with `--replicas
-3` flag, so all data would be replicated on each of the 3 Server nodes.
+3` flag, so all data would be replicated on 3 Servers and form 1 server group.

-{{% notice "note" %}} Ideally you should have atleast three worker nodes as part of your Kubernetes
+{{% notice "note" %}} Ideally you should have at least three worker nodes as part of your Kubernetes
 cluster so that each Dgraph Server runs on a separate node.{{% /notice %}}

 * Check the nodes that are part of the Kubernetes cluster.